Fall OCI & Resume Collect Programs

-- Recruiting fees are due upon receipt of your confirmation and invoice (there is no charge for Public Interest or Public Sector employers).
+***Recruiting fees are due upon receipt of your confirmation and invoice.

 Interview Assignment Process

-On-Campus interviews are allocated to students by computer lottery.
+Interviews are allocated to students by computer lottery.
 Assignments are based on student preferences and availability.
 The majority of students receive the interviews they request.
-When an employer's schedule is oversubscribed, the resumes of students on the overflow list are made available to the employer on-line along with those students who have been granted interviews.
-For Resume Collection, student bids are placed with no order of preference.
+When an employer’s schedule is oversubscribed, the resumes of students on the overflow list are made available to the employer online along with those students who have been granted interviews.
+For Resume Collect employers, student bids are placed with no order of preference.

-- For Resume Collection: If employers wish to request additional materials beyond a resume and cover letter, they should do so by directly contacting the student after review of his/her resume.
+For Resume Collection: If employers wish to request additional materials beyond a resume and cover letter, they should do so by directly contacting the student after reviewing his/her resume.
 This includes transcripts.

 Students are able to add or delete their names from a schedule until 5:00 PM, 2 days before the scheduled interview date.
 As a result, schedules initially seen online will most likely not be the same as the updated schedule available the day of the interviews.
 We strongly encourage you to repeatedly view your schedule(s) for changes/updates leading up to your interview date.